 Seasonal slowdown is not always a problem

 Some bonsai species naturally slow down or pause growth in colder months.
-Your live article already explains that deciduous species such as elms and maples can go semi-dormant in winter and store energy for spring growth instead of pushing new shoots.
+Deciduous species such as elms and maples can go semi-dormant in winter, storing energy for spring instead of pushing new shoots.
+If the tree looks healthy but growth has stopped in winter, the season may be the reason.

 That means a lack of visible growth is not always a sign of poor care.
 It may simply be the wrong season to expect strong progress.
 Missouri Botanical Garden also notes that hardy outdoor bonsai need a winter dormancy to maintain vigour, which makes this especially important when judging seasonal growth patterns.